 There’s no two ways about it, Japan is expensive.
-To give you a guideline, a two-week holiday for a family of four to Japan would usually cost a minimum of around £11,200 (excluding international flights).
+To give you a guideline, a two-week holiday for a family of four to Japan would usually cost start from around £14,000 (excluding international flights).
 This is based on mid-range accommodation which will be scrupulously clean but not luxurious, and a couple of nights in a ryokan.
 You will have a couple of guided tours but much of the trip will be self-guided using our comprehensive and detailed trip notes.

 There are no age limits on our tours and we will tailor the itinerary to the ages of your children.

 Rest assured that you have 100% financial protection if you book with Stubborn Mule Travel.
 This is guaranteed through our membership of the Travel Trust Association (membership number Q0176) and our ATOL membership (number T7608).
 Further details can be found on our Financial Protection page.

 All you need to do is let us know a few key details about you and your family and we will do the rest.
 After a chat to understand more about you, we can produce an itinerary as a starting point and you can review this as many times as you need to until we get it just right.

 When you arrive in Tokyo you will be transferred to your hotel.